MY STORY

 Though I am very strong and able-bodied, I navigate life with a finicky immune response.
 I was diagnosed with connective tissue disorder, Sjogren's Syndrome, and Raynaud's as a senior in high school.
 My doctors supported me in the best way they could and offered medications to manage my symptoms and mitigate my discomfort.
 At one point, this looked like taking nine pills a day.
 I don't recall the point at which I thought, "hey, this doesn't make sense.
 I'm young," but that thought arose.
 With the support of friends and family, and my yoga practice, I stopped taking most of the medications.
 I changed my diet (hi, college).
 I became aware of my sleep habits (still looking at you, college).
 I went to yoga every day and began to find comfort in my body again.
 I began to trust my body and see it as strong, despite my limitations, again.
 Perhaps, to be transparent, I went a little yoga overboard.
 I swung from one direction to the other.

 Lots has changed since 2009.
 The girl I was when I found yoga is not who I am today.
 My yoga practice is not nearly as physical as it once was.
-After two children, I am softer in my body and my mind.
+After three children, I am softer in my body and my mind.
 I am quicker to give grace to myself and to others.
 I know the quiet power I hold within me.
 I am living in practice as I experience life with my husband, my kids, my peers, and my fellow students.
 I am a teacher, yes, but I am forever a student.
 I am forever observing, exploring, learning, shifting, growing, and loving.
 I want you to be those things, too, and so I share the practice in the best way I know how.